The Launch of a New Book

 But for most books, especially debut novels, if sales are low, the author’s future is dim, and the book eventually fades from the public consciousness.

-If the book hits a prestigious bestseller list, it has the advantage of being placed in the forefront of the public consciousness by mean of various outlets, reminding readers of its presence and sparking purchases.
+If the book hits a prestigious bestseller list, it has the advantage of being placed in the forefront of the public consciousness by means of various outlets, reminding readers of its presence and sparking purchases.
 The amount of time on a bestseller list is directly proportional to sales.

-Traditionally, a paperback would be launched some time later, and by that point, the hardback is discounted and remaindered.
+Traditionally, a paperback would be launched sometime later, and by that point, the hardback is discounted and remaindered.
 After that, unless the work finds its way on to the big or small screen as an adaptation, or to academia to be adopted into the curriculum, it fades into obscurity or simply disappears.

 Traditionally published books are also subject to contractual terms, which eventually take a work out of print based on certain sales outcomes within a given period.

 Before the advent of digital publishing, most books had no chance to continue being circulated in new and creative ways, even those that were briefly celebrated.
 Memory is short, and notoriety and celebrity sputter quickly like the last gasp of a candle before it flames out.